ck4adventure/recipe_app_nextjs/FEATURES.md

 - title: required if book or site, "[first_name]'s Personal Collection" if personal collection
 - source_url: required if site

-SourceAuthors joins
+Category
+- name and slug

+Recipe
+- title and slug
-- id, author_id, source_id
+- source_id
-- if source is type personal collection, can only have one entry per author
+- author_id (cuz sources can be aggregates like gbbo.com)
+- category_id

 #### FE